 If you have any other problems, especially those not listed above, do talk to your nurse and doctor.
-For more about side-effects of chemotherapy, see the booklet Understanding chemotherapy and other cancer drugs.
+For more about the side-effects of chemotherapy, see our booklet Understanding chemotherapy and other cancer drugs.
 Call our Support Line on 1800 200 700 for a free copy or download it from www.cancer.ie.
-You can also visit a
+You can also visit a Daffodil Centre for advice.